10 Catchy Chinese Children’s Songs on YouTube

 9. The Happy Birthday song

-These two fun videos teach different versions of the Happy Birthday song in Chinese.
+These two fun videos by Chinese Buddy and Zhouzhou He teach different versions of the Happy Birthday song in Chinese.

 10. To learn Pinyin